How to help prevent payment fraud at your business

-It’s no secret that fraud is a major problem for financial institutions.
-Fraud has increased by 70 percent in the U.S. since 2004, and nearly half of consumers have experienced some sort of card fraud.
+It’s no secret that payment fraud is a major problem for financial institutions.
+Payments fraud has increased by 70 percent in the U.S. since 2004, and nearly half of consumers have experienced some sort of card fraud.

 Fraud hurts consumers and merchants alike, but cardholders put an even greater level of trust in their financial institution to protect them and resolve any negative consequences associated with fraud.
 In fact, an Accenture survey reports that 74 percent of respondents expect financial institutions to protect them from fraud.
 The impact of fraud on financial institutions goes far beyond the concrete dollars and cents and into the even more nebulous and sensitive area of consumer trust.